spearwolf/custom_event/README.md

 #### destroy()

-Destroy subscriber.
+Destroy subscription.
 No messages will be received in future. _All properties will be removed._

 ```javascript
 plah.destroy()